 CEDAR CHEST.
 There’s nothing like the aroma of a cedar-lined storage chest.
 They were in their heyday from the 1920s through the 1960s, popular for both their beauty and practicality.
 The hygge quotient is high, with a cedar chest being the default storage space for wool blankets and sweaters.
-Many cedar chests can also be used as benches, all the better for pulling on your boots.
+Many cedar chests also can be used as benches, all the better for pulling on your boots.

 LIGHTING.
-If you live in the Northern hemisphere, then the amount of daylight in your life is on the wane this time of year.
+If you live in the Northern hemisphere, then the amount of daylight in your life is more noticeably on the wane this time of year.
 That makes great lighting more important.
 Yet those lights are going to be in your home all year long.
 So make them special.
 Have some fun.
 And be sure that they bring the kind of light – general, task, mood – that you need.

 SERVING CART.
 It’s time to tuck away warm nights at open air cafes and focus on entertaining at home.
 There are lots of major holidays clustered in the last months of each year, so you’re bound to have a few family members and friends over for an evening.
 Whether you use it to serve cocktails, snacks or tea (see above) a compact serving cart lets you take the party to your guests.